FreedomIntelligence/PlatoLM/README.md

 We propose a new paradigm for training a user simulator.

 When using this paradigm on ShareGPT and LLaMA-7B, we got a brand new user simulator `UserGPT`.
 When calling the UserGPT and gpt-3.5-turbo iteratively, we generated a multi-round conversation dataset `RealChat`.
-When fine-tuning LLAMA-7B-2 with it, the performance of the resulting model `ReaLM` surpass LLaMA-2-7B-chat and Vicuna with only 50.7K samples in MT-Bench.
+When fine-tuning LLAMA-7B-2 with it, the performance of the resulting model `ReaLM` surpasses LLaMA-2-7B-chat and Vicuna with only 50.7K samples in MT-Bench.

 <img src="https://github.com/FreedomIntelligence/ReaLM/assets/73695787/808bcc05-dcae-4fa4-a11e-2c5496ae79b3" alt="图片描述" width="50%" height="50%">

+Since the user side is more human-like, the dataset was called `RealChat`.
+Since using UserGPT can switch freely between asking new questions and using other single-round dialogs as conversational instructions to generate domain-specific datasets, the answering model was called `ReaLM`.

 The reference paper is available at the following links: https://arxiv.org/abs/2308.11534v1